“But ne'er from heart to heart you'll speak inspiring,

 There will be a sale of products made with love and prayer in the icon painting, icon setting, ceramic, sewing, stained glass and other workshops of St Elisabeth Convent, as well as the Publishing House and the Studio in honour of St John the Warrior of St Elisabeth Convent, during all festival days.

-From Heart To Heart Festival was held for the first time in 2015.
+Heart 2 Heart Festival was held for the first time in 2015.
 Since that time, over 10,000 people have visited festival events.
 The Festival has already been held in Vienna, Berlin, London, Dublin, and Belgrade.

 All proceeds go to charity.

 The Serbian people met Archpriest Andrew Lemeshonok, the spiritual father of St Elisabeth Convent, with love.
-Father Andrew visited this country within the frameworks of From Heart To Heart Festival organised by our Convent.
+Father Andrew visited this country within the frameworks of Heart 2 Heart Festival organised by our Convent.

 Why does St Elisabeth Convent organise festivals?
 What are they like and how do they influence the visitors?
-Let’s deal with all these questions based on the example of the From Heart To Heart Festival that took place in Berlin on September 21-24.
+Let’s deal with all these questions based on the example of the Heart 2 Heart Festival that took place in Berlin on September 21-24.

-The Monastic Choir of St Elisabeth Convent will perform in Berlin on September 21 during the opening ceremony of From Heart To Heart Festival organised by St Elisabeth Convent.
+The Monastic Choir of St Elisabeth Convent will perform in Berlin on September 21 during the opening ceremony of Heart 2 Heart Festival organised by St Elisabeth Convent.